 Mobile user?
 Click Here to watch the video directly on YouTube.

 I was glad to be able to review the Nectar Mattress recently!
-If you Google the Nectar mattress (see their web site here), you will see several references to "The most comfortable mattress" -- it is in their marketing material, after all.
+If you Google the Nectar mattress (see their web site here; you can also check it out on Amazon), you will see several references to "The most comfortable mattress" -- it is in their marketing material, after all.
 Well, is it?
 Let's find out.

 |A queen-size Nectar Mattress|